apostrophecms/apostrophe-documentation/other/field-types/tags.md

 # `tags`

 `tags` adds a field allowing the user to enter one or more tags.
-The interface will suggest completions for each tag, based on existing `tags` in the `tags` for the site.
+The interface will suggest completions for each tag, based on existing `tags`  for the site.

 Usually a doc has only one `tags` field, called `tags`.
-You may create more than one, but the autocomplete feature only uses the primary `tags` field.
+You may create an additional field for storing tags, but the autocomplete feature only uses the original `tags` field.

-The `limit` property can be set to limit how many tags can be set for this field.

-If the `lock` option of the `apostrophe-tags` module has been set to `true`, users cannot create brand-new tags when filling out a `tags` field.
+If the `lock` option of the [`apostrophe-tags`](/modules/apostrophe-tags/README.md) module has been set to `true`, users cannot create brand-new tags when filling out a `tags` field.
 In this case never-before-seen tags must be created via the "Tags" admin bar button.

 By default, tags are converted to lowercase and leading and trailing whitespace is trimmed.
 This behavior can be overridden by configuring the [`apostrophe-launder` module](/modules/apostrophe-launder/README.md)'s `filterTag` option to a function that accepts a string, filters it as desired, and returns a new string.

 ## Settings